KrauseFx/howisFelix.today/index.md

           <li>28% more time spent reading or listening to audio books</li>

-          <li>26% more likely to have worked on interrelated technical challenges</li>
+          <li>26% more likely to have worked on interesting technical challenges</li>

           <li>26% warmer temperature that day</li>